-cuts."
-The Director continued, "[w]e need quick wins, or the 1.5°C goal of the Paris Agreement will slip out of reach."
-To ensure the availability of an adequate remedy within the Respondent States which "bear[s] fruit in sufficient time", the Applicants respectfully submit that the Court must recognise the approach to responsibility for climate change outlined in paras.10-13 above.
+Respondents' respective contributions to global emissions.
+According to the Director of the UN Environment Programme, "[a]ny further delay [in cutting global emissions] brings the need for larger, more expensive and unlikely cuts."
+The Director continued, "[w]e need quick wins, or the 1.5°C goal of the Paris Agreement will slip out of reach."91 To ensure the availability of an adequate remedy within the Respondent States which "bear[s] fruit in sufficient time",92 the Applicants respectfully submit that the Court must recognise the approach to responsibility for climate change outlined in paras.10-13 above.

-40. Finally, the status of the Applicants as children and young adults provides further justification for their absolution from the requirement to exhaust domestic remedies.
+40. Finally, the status of the Applicants as children and young adults further militates against any assertion that they ought to be required to pursue remedies in the domestic courts of each and every Respondent.
 The UN Committee on the Rights of the Child has noted that "[c]hildren's special and dependent status creates real difficulties for them in pursuing remedies for breaches of their rights".
-Similarly, UNICEF has noted that "[c]hildren have less knowledge, fewer financial resources and are generally less well equipped to deal with the complexity of the justice system".
-The same is true of young adults in full-time education.
+93 Similarly, UNICEF has noted that "[c]hildren have less knowledge, fewer financial resources and are generally less well equipped to deal with the complexity of the justice system".
+94 The same is true of young adults in full-time education.